-The 2020 update for my best-selling Ladders Resume Guide is now available on Amazon in paperback and Kindle versions.
+The 3rd edition of my best-selling Ladders Resume Guide is currently available on Amazon in paperback and Kindle versions.
 I’ve included a brief excerpt below.

 This updated version is designed to make your resume writing go smoothly.
 In about 90 minutes, I provide the basics on how to create a professional two-page resume, share templates to help you do so quickly, and provide specific step-by-step advice on writing bullet points and a professional summary that will make you stand out.